 Examination of paint in the laboratory may reveal the following information:

-- The color of a hit-and-run vehicle and information concerning the vehicle's year, make, and model. - Whether a paint fragment originated from a particular source (physical fit).
+- The color of a hit-and-run vehicle and information concerning the year, make and model of the vehicle. - Whether a paint fragment originated from a particular source (physical fit).